 Conservation status Not evaluated (NE)

-This is one of many similar evergreen Meliosma species whose distribution extends south from China into the tropics of south-east Asia; it is included here on the basis of unconfirmed collections at Tregrehan in Cornwall, UK.
+This is one of many rather similar evergreen Meliosma species whose distribution extends south from China into the tropics of south-east Asia; it is included here on the basis of one collection from North Vietnam (TH 5092) which is grown at Tregrehan and Caerhays Castle, both in Cornwall, UK (Williams 2022).
 The flower-heads are smaller and duller than in the hardy, deciduous Meliosma species, and M. dumicola and its allies seem unlikely ever to be widely cultivated in the west.

-The plants at Tregrehan were collected in North Vietnam in 1999 and have grown into densely-branched trees 6–7 m tall, which are yet to flower.
-The brilliant green, glossy leaves with long drip-tips are strikingly attractive, and they have ‘always looked unbelievably fresh and chirpy even with freezing temperatures’ (T. Hudson pers. comm.).
+At Tregrehan these plants have grown into densely-branched trees 6–7 m tall; they are yet to flower but have been confirmed as Meliosma dumicola by Frits van Beusokem (J. De Langhe pers. comm).
+The brilliant green, glossy leaves with long drip-tips are strikingly attractive, and have ‘always looked unbelievably fresh and chirpy even with freezing temperatures’ (T. Hudson pers. comm.).
+In spring, the new leaves are delicately red- or pink-flushed.
+The leaf-stalk is unusually long for the genus, giving the foliage an extra elegance.